gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 of small step size than will the full-step kinetic energy (using :mdp-value:`integrator=md-vv`).
-For NVE simulations, this difference is usually not significant, since the positions and velocities of the particles are still identical; it makes a difference in the way the the temperature of the simulations are **interpreted**, but **not** in the trajectories that are produced.
+For NVE simulations, this difference is usually not significant, since the positions and velocities of the particles are still identical; it makes a difference in the way the temperature of the simulations are **interpreted**, but **not** in the trajectories that are produced.
 Although the kinetic energy is more accurate with the half-step-averaged method, meaning that it changes less as the timestep